call us +353 (0)91 877323

 Following breakfast will head into Stornoway – the largest town in the Outer Hebrides – for a free morning to explore, shop and relax.
 There is plenty of interest here including Scotland’s newest distillery, a Gaelic cultural and arts venue and nice cafes and bars.
 After lunch board the ferry back to Ullapool on the mainland.
 From Ullapool it is approximately 1.5 hour’s drive to Inverness.
 (B)

-Watch the stunning views unfold from your saddle as we journey from the Isle of Mull, through the wilds of the Ardnamurchan Peninsula and on to the fabled Isle of Skye.
+Watch the stunning views unfold as you journey from the Isle of Mull, through the wilds of the Ardnamurchan Peninsula and on to the fabled Isle of Skye.

 This brand new bike trip offers the best rides from place to place, stopping to explore and appreciate places of natural beauty, cultural interest and wildlife sightings.
-Your Wilderness Scotland guide will both lead you and inspire you, while our carefully chosen accommodation will welcome you at the end of the day.
-As always we will enjoy the finest Scottish ingredients in our meals – especially the bounty of the sea on this island hopping trip.
+Our carefully chosen accommodation will welcome you at the end of the day.
+As always you will enjoy the finest Scottish ingredients in your meals – especially the bounty of the sea on this island hopping trip.

-After meeting in Oban we board the nearby ferry to our first island, Mull.
-On Mull we will undertake a bike check to get everything set up correctly before our first day of riding.
+We will meet at the Oban ferry, you will cross on the ferry to the Isle of Mull.
+Enjoy the views over the Sound of Mull.
+On the island, we will undertake a bike check to get everything set up correctly before your first day of riding.
 Today it is a shorter ride to get warmed up, following a gorgeous coastal road to our accommodation in the village of Dervaig.
-(L, D)
+Here you will spend the next two nights at the oldest inn on Mull.
+Enjoy local fare of award winning cheese, local ales and island malts as well as home made desserts.

 Distance: 24 miles / 38km Ascent: 1183 ft

-Today we transfer a short distance to Fionnphort where we board a passenger ferry for the short trip across to Iona.
-There we have time to explore the beautiful village and wonderful Abbey, which has roots older than Scotland itself.
-Afterwards we transfer back to Mull for our cycle.
+Today you transfer to Fionnphort where you board a ferry for the short trip across to Iona.
+Famed for its monastic history dating back to 563AD, you get to explore the beautiful village and wonderful Iona Abbey, which has roots older than Scotland itself.
+Afterwards transfer back to Mull for our cycle.
 We’ll follow the coast alongside Loch Scridain towards to the small village of Pennyghael , where we pick up a single track road under the shadow of Ben More, the highest mountain on the Island.
 After our ride we will have some time to explore some beautiful white shell sand beaches.
-(B, L)
+(B)

 Distance: 35 miles / 56 km Ascent 1702 ft

-Today we head to the colourful town of Tobermory and board the ferry across the Sound of Mull to Ardnamurchan – a wild peninsula of the mainland.
+Today you head to the colourful town of Tobermory and board the ferry across the Sound of Mull to Ardnamurchan – a wild peninsula of the mainland.
 Back on dry land, the only way is east.
-We’ll follow the peaceful and undulating single track roads through the peninsula, watching the views of hills, sea and lochs gradually unfold in this beautiful wilderness.
-We finish at our hotel in the village of Acharacle, overlooking Loch Shiel.
-(B, L)
+You will follow the peaceful and undulating single track roads through the peninsula, watching the views of hills, sea and lochs gradually unfold in this beautiful wilderness.
+Your destination tonight is the little hamlet of Acharacle, overlooking scenic Loch Shiel.
+(B)

 Distance: 27.8 miles / 43 km Ascent: 2322 ft

-Day Four – Cycling to Skye Via the Road to the Isles
+Day 4: The Isle of Skye Via the Road to the Isles

-The journey today follows a classic Scottish route past the Sound of Arisaig before joining The Road to The Isles.
-The road is winding, quiet and beautiful.
-We pass many gorgeous beaches and will also stop at a local smokehouse to stock up on fish, meats and cheeses for our picnic lunch.
-After reaching Mallaig we embark on the ferry, cross to the Isle of Skye and transfer to our hotel in Portree.
-This will be our base for the next 3 nights.
-(B, L)
+Your journey today follows a classic Scottish route past the Sound of Arisaig before joining The Road to The Isles.
+The road is winding, almost car-free and beautiful.
+Passing many gorgeous beaches, we suggest you stop at a local smokehouse to stock up on fish, meats and cheeses for your picnic lunch.
+After reaching Mallaig you embark on the ferry to cross to the Isle of Skye and transfer to our hotel in Portree.
+This will be your base for the next 3 nights.
+(B)

 Distance: 35 miles / 56 km Ascent: 2869 ft

-This morning we drive to the village of Sconser and travel across to the Island of Raasay, located between Skye and the Applecross Peninsula, here we will cycle on the quiet single track roads, passing through the famous “Calum’s Road”, built almost single-handedly by Calum MacLeod between the mid 1960s and the mid 1970s, with hand tools.
-In the afternoon we’ll explore the famous Trotternish peninsula and take in some of Skye’s most iconic sights such as the Old Man of Storr and the Quiraing.
-(B, L)
+This morning you ride to the village of Broadford and transfer to the village of Sconser, From here, it is a short hop to the Island of Raasay, located between Skye and the Applecross Peninsula.
+Here you cycle on the quiet single track roads, passing through the famous “Calum’s Road”, built almost single-handedly by Calum MacLeod between the mid 1960s and the mid 1970s, with hand tools.
+In the afternoon you can explore the famous Trotternish peninsula and take in some of Skye’s most iconic sights such as the Old Man of Storr and the Quiraing.
+Two night stay on the Isle of Skye.
+(B)

 Distance: 21 miles / 34km Ascent: 2,788 ft

-Day Six – Dunvegan Castle and West Skye
+Day Six – Dunvegan Castle and Western Skye

 Distance: 43 miles / 67 km Ascent: 3,160 ft